 Apomorphine must not be used via the intravenous route.

 Do not use if the solution has turned green.
 The solution should be inspected visually prior to use.
-Only clear, colourless and particle free solution should be used.
+Only clear, colourless to slightly yellow and particle free solution should be used.